AliceLR/megazeux/README.md

 MegaZeux is a game creation system (GCS) created by game developer Alexis Janson in 1994.
 Originally a DOS program, in 2005 a multi-platform port was released by Exophase.
-The most recent version of MegaZeux is 2.91d, which was released on July 12th, 2018.
+The most recent version of MegaZeux is 2.91e, which was released on September 3rd, 2018.

 MegaZeux is officially supported on Windows, Linux/BSD, MacOS, as well as the NDS, 3DS, Wii, and PSP consoles.
 Historical support has also existed for GP2X, Pandora, and AmigaOS 4.